jonwhittlestone/notes/_posts/2022-01-17-book-notes-how-to-raise-a-reader.md

 at the start which I'll take away.
 Things like...

 babies
-- read to your baby, instilling familiarity
+- read to your baby, instilling familiarity with the mechanics of reading
 - wordless books are fantastic opportunity to build visual literacy
+- board books!
+- simple art and design

 young kids
 - book discussion at the dinner table and in normal family life, not just bedtime